Flight 93 National Memorial: Dedication

 The first phase of the memorial was dedicated on September 10, 2011, at a public ceremony attended by Vice President Joe Biden, former presidents George W. Bush and Bill Clinton, Speaker of the House John Boehner, other dignitaries and family members of the passengers, and thousands of others.
 During the ceremony, Clinton announced that he and Boehner would launch a fundraising effort to raise the $10 million required to complete the memorial.
 Singer/songwriter Sarah McLachlan performed both "Angel" and "I Will Remember You" at the dedication ceremony.
 The Bells of Remembrance were tolled 40 times, once for each of the passengers and crew as their names were read, a tradition from the annual September 11 observance.

 The Tower of Voices was dedicated on September 9, 2018.

+On June 21, 2018, all recovered wreckage from the hijacked Boeing 757 was transported via shipping containers to the crash site where the 757 was buried in a private ceremony for the first responders to the crash, as well as families of the passengers and crew.

+The Resiliency Project

+The Memorial Groves at the memorial have suffered significant tree loss and poor health due to inadequate soil preparation, lack of irrigation, and challenging environmental conditions since their planting between 2012 and 2016.
+More than half of the trees show signs of decline or death.
+In response to this, the National Park Service, alongside the private Friends of Flight 93 National Memorial organization, have developed a resiliency plan to help replace dead and diseased trees.
+The program is planned to run from 2024-2029.
+Trees considered to be more hardy, such as red maple, hackberry, Kentucky coffee tree, sweetgum, swamp white oak, and pin oak, will be planted to replace the dead and diseased trees.